Bilirubin Level Chart For Newborns | Clear, Crucial Guide

 High bilirubin may indicate jaundice requiring medical attention.

-Levels peak around 3 to 5 days of age in most newborns.
+Levels peak around 3 to 5 days of age in many newborns.

 Phototherapy is a common treatment for elevated bilirubin.